 You and your staff play an important role in keeping pollution out of the storm drain system and out of local streams.
 This stormwater protection guide is provided to help you comply with environmental storm drain system requirements within your local municipality and the county.
-It is illegal for unauthorized wastes or wash waters from your business to enter the storm drain system.
+It is illegal for unauthorized wastes or wash waters from your business to enter the storm drain system or waterways.
 You may have to pay for clean-up costs, fines, or encounter more stringent measures as a result of an incident through local, state, and federal regulations.
-The County's knowledgeable staff make it easy for businesses to understand the water pollution regulations that affect them.
+This brochure is meant to help you avoid those situations, to promote clean stormwater runoff practices, and to make it easy for businesses to understand the water pollution regulations that affect them.
 If you have questions, you may contact your local municipality or the County agency contact on the back of this brochure.